NL33/electron-git/z-next.md

 # navigator: when search, and hit return, open the first item in the search results. ^^START HERE.
 Then do Open Any App through Navigator.
 -just made it so that if click return you select the first app in the results.
 DONE.
 -next: if search for a window or tab, and show the app above because of the window or tab is being searched for, then give the app details of that app a temprorary class.
+DONE
 -when hit return from search, check if selected app has that class.
-If so, focus on the window selected -do the same if chrome window for chrome tabs.
--make sure the class is removed once selected in the search function
+If so, focus on the window selected.
+DONE -do the same if chrome window for chrome tabs.
+DONE -make sure the class is removed once selected in the search function.
+DONE

--then, add the hover hightlight over the item in the search results that will be selected if hit return.
+-then, add the hover hightlight over the item in the search results that will be selected if hit return. ^^^START HERE: See Line 14 of keycode functions^^^^^^^
 -how?
     -when doing the search function, replicate the functionality above for which item to focus on.
     -instead of calling the focus app function on the item. just make add to the class of that item a hover class.